 3.5 acres of Fleurie Nursery are irrigated by water efficient low level irrigation which represents 25% of their production area, and in 2021 two new rainwater tanks were installed both holding 500m3 each.

 These investments help our business to manage the precious water sources that provide much of our irrigation water.

-ICM – In addition to our active management of wild areas, other ways in which we seek to protect wildlife as much as possible is by working within an Integrated Crop Management (ICM) Framework.
+IPM – In addition to our active management of wild areas, other ways in which we seek to protect wildlife as much as possible is by working within an Integrated Pest Management (IPM) Framework.
 This utilises biological controls, novel green pesticides and best hygiene practices as the primary control option.
 They reduce the risk of harm to the environment and wildlife and also greatly reduce the risk of plant health issues.
 To understand more, visit the IPM section of the Our Work page here.

-MATERIALS & RECYCLING – Both Binsted and Walberton are careful to comply with relevant legislation in this area, and strive to recycle or reuse as much as possible.
+MATERIALS & RECYCLING – Tristram Plants nurseries are careful to comply with relevant legislation in this area, and strive to recycle or reuse as much as possible.
 We recycle many of our waste streams including pots and trays, polythene films, pallets and cardboard.
 We compost our food waste from staff canteens, which is used on the staff garden.
-Through the BOPP audit process we have implemented a rigorous materials supplier risk assessment process that ensures we source materials from sustainable sources, for example, sourcing peat only from suppliers whose material comes from non-SSSI sites.
+Through the OHAS audit process we have implemented a rigorous materials supplier risk assessment process that ensures we source materials from sustainable sources, for example, sourcing peat only from suppliers whose material comes from non-SSSI sites.

 Walberton Nursery already recycled old mobile phones and print cartridges, but in 2021 also started recycling staff crisp packets, biscuit wrappers and used pens through Terracycle.
 Since June 2021, more than 5758 crisp packets have been recycled instead of being sent to landfill, that’s 11.1kg…a lot of crisps!
 Walberton also donate bags of shredded paper to a local cat and rabbit rescue centre to use for bedding.